 In the 2000s physical batik art has got its next reborn, and the hand-painted items were literally everywhere.
-I myself had a batik making kit (never used it though), so popular it was!
-And now, almost two decades later batik has finally left silk and cotton and joined the digital design craft as illustrations, fonts or brushes.
+I myself had a batik cloth making kit (never used it though), so popular it was!
+And now, almost two decades later batik patterns have finally left silk and cotton and joined the digital design craft as illustrations, fonts or brushes.

 Batik involves several techniques, inherited from the locations they were created: Sri Lanka, Malaysia, China, Africa, India.
 What comes as a common trait is juicy patterns and floral motifs, from ultra complex to abstract and watercolor-like.
 Now the batik craft has gone successfully digitalized, so we suggest you run through an inspirational brief.

 As many origins as many practices for batik.
 However, traditionally it’s centered around decorating cloth using wax and dye: wax resists the dye and helps conserve the original color while the dye can be applied over and over again for more elaborate and colorful designs.

 Alongside multiple variations are added to diversify the technique: etching, discharge dyeing, stencils, wax of different resist values, alternative materials like silk, cotton, wool, leather, paper or even wood and ceramics.